angeliquejw/mountaineerbr.github.io/repo/markets/README.md

 __whalealert.sh__ | latest whale transactions from <whale-alert.io>; this is such a bad api, very limited, not even worth having written a script for this, free api key
 __yahooscrape.sh__ | scrape some yahoo! finance tickers

 For a large list of Yahoo!
-Finance symbols, [check my lists](../extra/yahooFinanceSymbols)
+Finance symbols, [check my Yahoo!
+Finance scrapings](../extra/yahooFinanceSymbols)

 ---